-Investing in abandoned property often gets a bad reputation from real estate investors.
-The real estate industry puts a lot of stake into turnkey properties, and experts will often push less experienced investors towards homes that are easiest to renovate and sell.
+Investing in often gets a bad reputation from investors.
+The industry puts a lot of stake into turnkey properties, and experts will often push less experienced investors towards homes that are easiest to renovate and sell.
 Their reasons are valid; less intensive renovations mean there is less room to overspend or make costly mistakes.
-As a result, less experienced real estate investors will overlook other avenues of property buying that while challenging, can also prove to be highly profitable.
+As a result, less experienced investors will overlook other avenues of buying that while challenging, can also prove to be highly profitable.

 Table of Contents